travis-ci/docs-travis-ci-com/user/notifications.md

 ## Email notifications

-You can specify recipients that will be notified about build results like so:
+Specify recipients that will be notified about build results:

     notifications:
       email:
         - one@example.com
         - other@example.com

-And you can entirely turn off email notifications:
+Turn off email notifications entirely:

     notifications:
       email: false

-Also, you can specify when you want to get notified:
+Specify when you want to get notified:

     notifications:
       email: